History of Austria in Timeline

 April 1945: Declaration of Independence

-May 1945: Re-enactment of the Constitution
+May 1945: Re-enactment of Constitution

-On May 1945, the constitution of 1920, amended in 1929, was re-enacted, forming the basis for the political system of the Second Republic.
+On May 1945, the constitution of 1920, as amended in 1929, was re-enacted.

-October 1945: Recognition of the Austrian government by the Allies
+October 1945: Recognition of Austrian Government

-1945: Reintroduction of the Constitution
+1945: Reintroduction of Constitution

 On 26 July 1946, the Austrian Parliament passed its first nationalization law, seizing approximately 70 mining and manufacturing companies.

-1954: FIFA World Cup
+1954: 1954 FIFA World Cup

 In 1954, Austria placed 3rd at the FIFA World Cup.

-1954: Football Team's Success at World Cup
+1954: Football Team's Third Place at World Cup

 On 15 May 1955, Austria regained full independence by concluding the Austrian State Treaty with the allies of World War II.

-October 1955: Austrian State Treaty and Neutrality
+October 1955: Austrian State Treaty and Neutrality Declaration

-October 1955: Declaration of permanent neutrality
+October 1955: Declaration of Permanent Neutrality

 On 26 October 1955, all occupation troops had left and Austria declared its permanent neutrality by an act of parliament.
+This day is now Austria's National Day.

 1955: Austrian State Treaty